ddxv/app-store-dash/README.md

-# Mobile App Store Dash

 # API & Dashboard for App Store Dash

+You can visit the site at [appgoblin.info](https://appgoblin.info)

 [<img src="/frontend/static/appgoblin_screenshot.png" width="500"/>](/frontend/static/appgoblin_screenshot.png)

+This is the code I used to create AppGoblin.
+The goal was simply to have a good source of data for Apps on the Google Play and iOS stores.
+The code is provided here incase it helps anyone.
+As this is a project for general fun and learning, please don't hesitate to reach out if you have any questions or suggestions.

 This repo has two parts:

-1. Python Litestar API found in `backend/`
+   1. Python Litestar backend API found in `backend/`
-3. Javascript SvelteKit+Tailwind UI found in `frontend/`
+   2. Javascript SvelteKit+Tailwind UI found in `frontend/`

-## Database
+## Data & Database

-The database referred to in this repository is created by [adscrawler](https://github.com/ddxv/adscrawler)
+The database referred to in this repository is created by [adscrawler](https://github.com/ddxv/adscrawler), a crawler for scraping the Google & Apple play stores and storing that to a PostgreSQL database.

 ## API Service